BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 The chapter presents background information, terminology and the related work drawn upon in the rest of this thesis.
 It provides a background for readers who might not be familiar with workload characterisation of programs, the associated performance metrics or composition of current HPC systems and how their performance is evaluated.
-It begins with an introduction of the Dwarf Taxonomy.
+The types of devices considered in this thesis and the benchmark suites examined can be broadly classified according to the Dwarf Taxonomy, as such, this Chapter begins with an introduction to the Dwarf Taxonomy.
 Next, we define accelerators and a provide brief survey regarding their use in supercomputing.
 The hardware agnostic programming framework OpenCL is presented.
 Finally, this section culminates in a discussion of benchmark suites, applications and where they are incorporated into the dwarf taxonomy.